dlozanob/My-Notes/Verilog.md

-always @(posedge clk) // Triggered at clk's rising edge always @(negedge clk) // Triggered at clock's falling edge always @(A or B) // Triggered if (A or B) changes
+always @(posedge clk) // Triggered at clk's rising edge always @(negedge clk) // Triggered at clock's falling edge always @(A or B) // Triggered if (A or B) changes always @* // Triggered if any of the inputs change
 ```

 A deadlock condition will be created if an always statement has no control.